exoplanet-dev/exoplanet/docs/tutorials/intro-to-pymc.md

 Now since we now have samples, let's make some diagnostic plots.
 The first plot to look at is the "traceplot" implemented in PyMC.
 In this plot, you'll see the marginalized distribution for each parameter on the left and the trace plot (parameter value as a function of step number) on the right.
-In each panel, you should see two lines with different colors.
+In each panel, you should see two lines with different colors or linestyles.
 These are the results of different independent chains and if the results are substantially different in the different chains then there is probably something going wrong.

 ```{code-cell}